-You can use the selection criteria to limit the scope of documents; however, many reports do not require you to use selection criteria.
-If a criterion is left blank, Sage 100 Contractor does not use the criterion when creating the document.
+You can use the selection criteria to limit the scope of documents.
+However, many reports do not require you to use selection criteria.
+If a criterion is left blank, Sage 100 Contractor does not use it when creating the document.